kelbert2/JavaNuggets/JavaScript.md

   }
 }
 ```
-One AbortController can be used with multiple fetches.
+One `AbortController` can be used with multiple fetches.
 It will be able to abort them all.

 #### Cross-Origin Resource Sharing (CORS)
 Protects the internet from evil hackers - a script from one site cannot access the content of another site.
-The browser adds an Origin header: your/url (Domain, protocol, port without a path) to cross-origin requests.
-If the request is accepted, there is special Access-Control-Allow-Origin header added to the response that contains your/origin or a star.
+The browser adds an `Origin` header: /your/url (domain, protocol, port without a path) to cross-origin requests.
+If the request is accepted, there is special `Access-Control-Allow-Origin` header added to the response that contains /your/origin or a star.

 Simple requests have:
-* Simple method: GET, POST, or HEAD
+* Simple method: `GET`, `POST`, or `HEAD`
 * Simple headers:
-* * Accept
+* * `Accept`
-* * Accept-Language
+* * `Accept-Language`
-* * Content-Language
+* * `Content-Language`
-* * Content-Type - application/x-www-form-urlencoded, mutlipart/form-data, or text/plain.
+* * `Content-Type` - `application/x-www-form-urlencoded`, `mutlipart/form-data`, or `text/plain`.
 Simple requests can be made with a form or a script without any special methods.

 JavaScript can only access simple response headers:
-* Cache-Control
+* `Cache-Control`
-* Content-Language
+* `Content-Language`
-* Content-Type
+* `Content-Type`
-* Expires
+* `Expires`
-* Last-Modified
+* `Last-Modified`
-* Pragma
+* `Pragma`

-To access any other response header, the service must send an Access-Control-Expose-Headers: non-simple,header,names.
+To access any other response header, the service must send an `Access-Control-Expose-Headers: non-simple,header,names`.

-To access the percentage of progress of a download, can use XMLHttpRequest instead of fetch (supporting in old browsers without polyfills).
+To access the percentage of progress of a download, can use `XMLHttpRequest` instead of fetch (supporting in old browsers without polyfills).

-To send a non-simple request, the browser sends a preflight request asking for permission using method OPTIONS with headers:
+To send a non-simple request, the browser sends a preflight request asking for permission using method `OPTIONS` with headers:
-*  Access-Control-Request-Method - header has the method of the non-simple request.
+*  `Access-Control-Request-Method` - header has the method of the non-simple request.
-* Access-Control-Request-Headers - header provides a comma-separated list of its non-simple HTTP-headers.
+* `Access-Control-Request-Headers` - header provides a comma-separated list of its non-simple HTTP-headers.

 If the server agrees to serve these requests, it will respond with an empty body, status 200, and headers:
-* Access-Control-Allow-Methods - must have the allowed method.
+* `Access-Control-Allow-Methods` - must have the allowed method.
-* Access-Control-Allow-Headers - must have a list of allowed headers.
+* `Access-Control-Allow-Headers` - must have a list of allowed headers.
-* Additionally, Access-Control-Max-Age - may specify a number of seconds to cache the permissions, so the browser won’t have to send a preflight for subsequent requests that satisfy given permissions.
+* Additionally, `Access-Control-Max-Age` - may specify a number of seconds to cache the permissions, so the browser won’t have to send a preflight for subsequent requests that satisfy given permissions.

 ```JavaScript
 // For the non-simple request: